Saturday, May 28, 2022

 I took Phin to the Jacksonville Zoo a few days before he went into the hospital back in March.

 His sisters were both sleeping over at their grandparents' house, and Neesha wanted to go to Jacksonville anyway so that she could look for a new couch at IKEA.
 Wanting no part of that and eager to compensate Phin for his having gotten left behind on the grandparents sleepover thing his sisters were doing, I suggested that Neesha drop us off at the zoo for a few hours.
 She agreed.
 She waved goodbye to us in the parking lot and reset her directions for the furniture store.
-We wished her luck with the couch, smeared on some sunscreen, and bounded off to visit the animals.
+We wished her luck with the couch, smeared on some sunscreen, and headed off to visit the animals.

 We did not know at the time that Phin was in mortal danger, that he was dying in front of our eyes, that he was very close to death.
 There were signs.
 We missed them.
 We told ourselves that his paleness and bruising was the result of a run-of-the-mill iron deficiency.
 We told ourselves it was probably no big deal.
 Less than a week after our zoo adventure, we would visit his pediatrician and learn that it was not a run-of-the-mill iron deficiency.
-Shortly after that, we would learn that more than a third of the white blood cells in Phin's body had already been transformed into blasts.
+Shortly after that, we would learn that more than a third of the white blood cells in Phin's body had already been replaced by blasts.
 That was the moment we learned that the emperor of all maladies had come for our little boy.

 Phin and I took many photographs during our trip to the Jacksonville Zoo.
 Occasionally, one will pop up in the screensaver app when the television in his hospital room is inactive.
 I always get a chill.
 In one photo, Phin rides atop my shoulders to get a better look at a capybara, his face bathed in white light, his outline slightly blurred and gauzy.
 Surely, I must have accidentally slid the camera into portrait mode, and this is a trick of aperture, I tell myself.
 This is merely an out-of-focus picture, not a snapshot of Phin fading away.